r4rohan/python-app-with-azure-kubernetes/README.md

-# spring-boot-app-with-azure-kubernetes
+# python-app-with-azure-kubernetes
-A demo spring boot application used in blog Application Deployment on Azure Kubernetes Services.
+A demo python application used in blog Application Deployment on Azure Kubernetes Services.